Epistemology gives a Future to Complementarity in Human-AI Interactions: Introduction

-Our work makes three contributions.
-First, we formalize complementarity and synthesize the main theoretical challenges identified in the human-AI interaction literature.
-Second, we introduce a novel epistemological twist: we conceptually reorient complementarity within CR, modeling prediction-oriented human-AI interactions as computational processes whose reliability comes in degrees and is supported by heterogeneous markers, with historical instances of complementarity serving as one key indicator.
-CR motivates what to measure and report beyond relative accuracy, e.g., stability under updates, task validity, governance and competence scaffolding, enabling more principled evaluation and design of human-AI teaming, while striving for reliability, namely, epistemic adequacy in a given decision-making context.
-Third, we offer actionable design guidance by arguing, in particular, that researchers should target \emph{efficient} complementarity: if gains require sustained monitoring, prolonged deliberation, or extensive retraining, the design may merely shift epistemic burden onto users and erode the practical value of the improvement.
-To operationalize this perspective, we also provide (1) a minimal reporting checklist for `justificatory human-AI interactions,' and (2) measures of efficient complementarity.
-In summary, we believe complementarity remains a valuable concept in human-AI interaction research, but not in the role it is currently asked to play.
-Epistemology provides a more suitable one.
+\item \textbf{We argue that researchers should target \emph{efficient} complementarity}: if predictive gains require sustained monitoring, prolonged deliberation, or extensive retraining, the design may merely shift epistemic burden onto users and erode the practical value of the improvement.
+To operationalize this perspective, we provide a minimal reporting checklist for \emph{justificatory human-AI interactions} and measures of efficient complementarity. \end{itemize}

-The structure of this paper is as follows.
-Section~\ref{section:complementarity} introduces our formal framework for human-AI interactions, complementarity, and its four theoretical challenges.
-In Section \ref{section:compl_reliabilism}, we reframe complementarity in CR, while in Section \ref{section:examples} we provide three examples to elaborate on our approach.
-In Section \ref{section:recommendations}, we share a few recommendations for designers, governance, and policy makers.
-In Section \ref{section:conclusions} we collect our conclusions.